rlsnider/restRant/README.md

 # Project REST-Rant

-REST-Rant is an app where users can review restaurants.
-# Project REST-Rant

 #### REST-Rant is an app where users can review restaurants.

 > Add your favorite restaurants to the list, let's talk and review.